CZhang666/MATH/Calculus/README.md

 - **Flux Integration(Surface Integration)**
 	- With respect to a surface
 	- With respect to the coordinate
-		- Normal expression
-		- Through a cylinder
-		- Through a sphere
 - **Divergence Theorem(Gauss Formula)**
 	- The first Green formula with Laplace operator
 - **Stoke’s Theorem**